 Types of modern glass include:

 - Annealed Glass (Float Glass) is ordinary glass that is cut into “stock sheets” for packaging and shipping.
 It can be cut again.
 It breaks into sharp shards.
-A heavier form of this glass is float glass.

 - Heat Strengthened Glass (H.S.
 Glass) is annealed glass that goes through a heating and cooling process designed to double its strength in comparison to ordinary annealed glass.

 - Laminated Glass has two separate pieces of annealed, heat strengthened or tempered glass sandwiched around a layer of clear polyvinyl butaryl (PVB). …It is a safety glazing product.
 One side can shatter from impact without the other side shattering, and, when the glass shatters, it does not delaminate into shards…

 - Tempered Glass is created during manufacture by rapidly cooling the outer surfaces of the glass while the inner portion remains viscous. … The result is a piece of glass that is four times more resistant to impact than annealed glass.
 When tempered glass breaks, it fractures perpendicular to the plane of the surface, rather than parallel to it, resulting in small cubes that are less likely to cause significant injury…